Articles

 Legal Compliance and Regulations

 Non-compliance with legal requirements can result in delays, penalties, or more serious consequences.
 Ensure you're aware of and comply with all legal obligations.
-This includes obtaining necessary export licenses and paying any customs duties or taxes.
+This includes obtaining necessary export licences and paying any customs duties or taxes.

 Additional Tips